IPM Team

 Laurel Moulton, Horticulture Specialist, Regional Small Farms Team

-Moulton specializes in integrated pest management troubleshooting for small farms with diversified cropping systems in Clallam, Jefferson, and Kitsap Counties.
-She has worked in horticulture and botanical fields for 20 years, in such diverse disciplines as providing IPM education to home gardeners and small farms, producing native plants and native plant seeds for restoration, conducting research in native vegetation and agricultural systems, managing noxious weeds, and working as a farm laborer.
+Moulton specializes in integrated pest management troubleshooting for small farms with diversified cropping systems in Clallam, Jefferson, and Kitsap Counties as a member of the WSU Regional Small Farms Team.
+She has worked in horticulture and botanical fields for 20 years, in such diverse disciplines as providing IPM education to home gardeners and small farms, producing native plants and native plant seeds for restoration, and conducting research in native vegetation and agricultural systems.
+Recent Extension projects include conducting on-farm trials for wireworm resistant sweetpotatoes and helping farmers irrigate more efficiently.

 laurel.moulton@wsu.edu